-The carrying amount of the Fund's net assets attributable to holders of redeemable units also approximates fair value as they are measured at the redemption amount and are classified as Level 2 in the fair value hierarchy.
+The carrying amount of the investments in money market funds also approximates fair value as they are measured at the redemption amount and are classified as Level 2 in the fair value hierarchy.

-The following table shows a reconciliation from the beginning balances to the ending balances for fair value measurements in the Level 3 of the fair value hierarchy.
+The following tables show a reconciliation from the beginning balances to the ending balances for fair value measurements in Level 3 of the fair value hierarchy.